chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 Software engineers are familiar with working with a binary concept.
 Code should either compiled or error.
 Code should either pass a test or fail a test.
 Everything should be consistent and reproducible.

 On the other hand, humans are not consistent at all.
 Today a human can love one thing, and tomorrow they might hate it.
-They might say our codebase is the best codebase ever today, and in the next few months, they might want to rewrite everything from scratch.
+Today they might say our codebase is the best codebase ever.
+In the next few months they might want to rewrite everything from scratch.

-How can we work with humans?
+How can we work with human, [a creature full of inconsistency](https://academic.oup.com/ilarjournal/article/31/2/3/657422) and nuisance?

 I would like to introduce you to two fields that are pretty much in the same place.